highlightjs/highlight.js/src/readme.eng.txt

-  pseudo           pseudo classes and elemens (:after, ::after etc.) comment          comment rules            everything from "{" till "}" value            property's value inside a rule, from ":" till ";" or
+  pseudo           pseudo classes and elemens (:after, ::after etc.) comment          comment rules            everything from "{" till "}" property         property name inside a rule value            property value inside a rule, from ":" till ";" or
                    till the end of rule block
   number           number within a value string           string within a value